Food Can Treat Alzheimer’s Disease

 The silent epidemic is rapidly becoming the leading cause of death in the world.
 It’s being mismanaged on many levels.
 Innocent people around the world are paying the price.

-Most of us know dementia as Alzheimer’s disease, Parkinson’s disease and Creutzfeldt-Jakob disease.
-As we explain below, they are all part of the same disease spectrum.
 We explore some of the causes of the explosive epidemic and we offer advice to help you and your loved ones avoid contracting this deadly brain disease.

 Dementia is vastly undiagnosed and misdiagnosed.
 Unfortunately, doctors are withholding millions of additional diagnoses, so we don’t know the actual extent of the epidemic.
 The mismanagement is an outrage.

 So-called Alzheimer’s disease and closely related diseases are actually members of an aggressive family of neurodegenerative diseases known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 The TSE epidemic represents an environmental nightmare that threatens every mammal on Earth.
+TSE is a spectrum disease that varies in severity and symptoms.
+It depends on which region of the brain is impacted first and by what prion mutation.
+Few cases are identical in terms of symptoms and diagnoses.
+When the presenting symptom is memory loss, the diagnoses flow along the following chart.

 According to research from John Hopkins, Duke University, and Utah State University, caregivers of someone with dementia are six times more likely to develop the condition themselves.